hichxm/automatic-tracker-change/README.md

 # automatic-tracker-change

 A lightweight CLI and Dockerized tool that logs into a qBittorrent Web UI and rewrites tracker URLs in bulk using a JavaScript regular expression and replacement pattern.
-It can run once (CLI) or continuously (loop mode) in a container.
+It can run once or continuously (built-in loop mode).

 **Important: This project was created end‑to‑end using Junie Pro from JetBrains.**